Rapkalin/bbs-instagram-laravel/README.md

   npm run dev
 ```

-## GENERAL INFORMATIONS ON THE PROJECT
+## GENERAL INFORMATION ON THE PROJECT

 ### 1/ BRANCHES
 We use a simple process due to low developer numbers working on this project.